 3.2.3.
 Input

 Input files and formatting are as in §3.1.3.
-The only difference being that beta diversity expects two input files and their corresponding community names.
+The only difference is that beta diversity expects two input files and their corresponding community names.

 3.2.4.
 Output

 Calling Morty according to the command in §3.2.2 will append results to a master output file, specified by -mb/--master_filename_beta which by default is beta_diversity_master_file.txt and is found in master_output_dir.
 If no such file exists, one will be created.